Hamzadaboussi/SmartMaximo/README.md

 This project showcases the effectiveness of a cross-platform mobile app with integrated video calling in improving work order management efficiency.
 With strong design principles and technical implementation, it has broad applications.

-Feel free to customize this README to fit your specific project details and add any additional information you deem relevant.